jonathanAK/debellatio/README.md

 ### Settings

 * Spectator Mode - Sets the current device into spectator mode.
-This device will not be used by one os the player.
+This device will not be used by one of the player.
 Instead it can be connected to a T.V. or a large screen.

 * Seasons Per Year - Determines how many seasons will be played in each year.
-Since sprouting new units only happens beafore the Fall season, playing 4 seasons a year makes the game mpre difficult.
+Since sprouting new units only happens before the Fall season, playing 4 seasons a year makes the game more difficult.

 * Maximum Number Of players - Maximum number of players allowed between 2 and 7.
 The game master may choose to start the game even if less player have joined the game.

-* Season Length - How long will each season be(Minutes).
+* Season Length - How long will each season be (Minutes).

-* First Season Length - How long will the first season be(Minutes).
+* First Season Length - How long will the first season be (Minutes).
 For new players we recommend double the length of a regular season.